CNPsyLab/ABCD-TBI/README.md

-# R syntax for the processing and analysis of data for the manuscript currently under review, "Associations of cigarette smoking with gray and white matter in the UK Biobank".
+# R syntax for the processing and analysis of data for the manuscript currently under review, "Prevalence and Correlates of Concussion in Children: Data from the Adolescent Brain Cognitive Development Study".